Mathématique: Chapter 46

 “Clan loyalty?”
 Rush repeated.

 “Oh yes?
-Well congratulations,” Rush said.
+Well, congratulations,” Rush said.
 “It shows.”

 Rush shrugged.

-“Do not insult the guy buying you dinner.”
+“Pro tip: don’t insult the guy buying you dinner.”

 “I believe you owe me twenty-four dollars,” Rush said, unperturbed.

-“But I’m buying you dinner,” Eli reiterated.
+“But I’m buying you dinner,” Eli protested.

-“I’d rather have the money,” Rush replied.
-“In cash.”
+“I’d rather have cash.”

 Rush pocketed the proffered money and looked at Eli, undecided.

-“No,” Rush replied.
-“I suppose I’m not.”
+“No,” Rush sighed, “I suppose I’m not.”

 “No,” Rush said.

-“Is that no you’re not homeless, or no I can’t tell my mom.”
+“Is that no you’re not homeless, or no I can’t tell my mom?”

 “How old are you?”
 Rush asked.

 Rush took a deliberate bite of his sandwich.
-It was still extremely delicious.

 Rush said nothing.